 Mathematics Activities include counting, recognising numbers and sorting objects

-Understanding the world Activities include using simple technology, growing things, celebrating various festivals and celebrations.
+Understanding the world Activities include using simple technology, growing things, celebrating people, cultures and communities..

 Physical Development Activities include riding bikes, throwing balls, threading objects, dressing ourselves